 Topics covered in this article:

 It all comes down to some customization in the LP_UPDATE_EMAIL_PROMOTION stored procedure which handles email responses in Tessitura.
 There are several ways this can be implemented for consortiums.
 The recommended approach is to do this based on the control groups and unique email responses for each consortium.
+Learn more about control groups and consortiums.

 The LP_UPDATE_EMAIL_PROMOTION stored procedure gives you access to handle each email response available to drive custom processing.
 You can configure this stored procedure to handle email responses for each consortium uniquely.